Breaking News: One of the greatest mysteries about the Critically Endangered White-winged Flufftail solved

 2. Conduct surveys of suitable wetland habitat in South Africa

-Greg Davies commenced in-depth surveys of known and potential sites across South Africa during the summer of 2013/2014.
-Although only one bird has been observed to date, their surveys have revealed lots of suitable habitat where the bird may occur.
+Greg Davies completed in-depth surveys of known and potential White-winged Flufftail sites across South Africa during the summer of 2013/2014.

 4. Construct a research facility for detailed study of the White-winged Flufftail

-A breeding facility will be constructed with input from Mr Colin Wintle, the current world expert on the captive keeping of crakes, rails and flufftails.
-Mr Wintle, who now lives in the UK, successfully kept these species in Zimbabwe.
+A research facility for the captive breeding of White-winged Flufftails will be constructed with input from Mr Colin Wintle, the current world expert on the captive keeping of crakes, rails and flufftails.
 A handful (< 10) of Red-chested Flufftails (a closely related species with similar habitat requirements to White-winged Flufftails) will be obtained in South Africa under the necessary permits and with the private landowners’ permission.
 The Red-chested Flufftails will be kept at the facility at the National Zoological Gardens in Pretoria and will be used to master the flufftail’s needs in captivity and serve as an attraction to raise the profile of the flufftail and wetland conservation.